-Under the no-action alternative, no new construction or new training activities associated with the Marine Corps relocation to Guam would occur in Tinian, and the Marine Corps would not meet training needs and requirements in support of the proposed action.
-The purpose and need for training in Tinian as described in Chapter 1 would not be met.
-Therefore, the no-action alternative would have no land and submerged lands impacts.
-However, due to other planned activities not related to the proposed action, Tinian would still experience an increase in training event frequency that would result in an increase in the maximum number of days the MLA would be restricted to the public.
-These increases are described and analyzed in the MIRC EIS/OEIS (DoN 2010) and could begin in 2010.
+Under the no-action alternative, the proposed relocation of Marines from Okinawa to Guam would not occur.
+However, the due to other planned activities not related to the proposed action, Tinian would still experience an increase in training event frequency that would result in an increase in the maximum number of days the MLA would be restricted to the public.
+These increases are described and analyzed in the MIRC EIS/OEIS (Navy 2009) and could begin in 2010.